1. What is 6 Social and what will I learn?

 Watch this quick 5-minute video of 6 Social in action in a classroom in Ontario with students and educators showing and sharing their experience.

-3. What are the dates and times of the course?
+3. What are the dates, times, and costs of the course?

 4. How is the course delivered & what tools/ technology do I need?